frankhereford/airflow/README.md

 ## Building multi-architecture docker images

 * Images created locally by default are ARM64 on a modern mac.
 They need to also support the server's architecture, which is AMD64.
+* This is helpful when building images to be called as the heavy-lifting component of an ETL.
+* This is not a part of building or operating the stack locally.

 ```
 docker buildx build \